OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

-# OmniVirt Ad Network: Monetize your Unity Game with 360° Video Ad (iOS & Android)
+# OmniVirt Ad Network: Monetize your Unity Game with 360° Video / VR Ad (iOS, Android, Cardboard and VR apps)

 ![Screenshot](https://github.com/OmniVirt/OmniVirtAdNetwork-Unity-Example/raw/master/Screenshots/screenshot2.jpg)

-**OmniVirt Ad Network** provides you ***an advertising platform*** enables developers and publishers to monetize their apps/games with engaging VR content in seamless user experience way.
+**OmniVirt Ad Network** is ***VR Advertising Network*** which enables developers and publishers to monetize their apps/games with seamless and engaging VR experiences.

 Simply integrate the OmniVirt SDK into your Unity application/game and get paid for presenting sponsored 360° video experiences to your users.
 Backfill your inventory with premium CPM experiences from OmniVirt’s network of advertisers.
 We support both 360° and 2D video ads inside VR apps.